theupdateframework/pep-on-pypi-with-tuf/README.rst

 * Simple index: The HTML page that contains internal links to the distributions of a project [17]_.

 * Roles: There is one *root* role in PyPI.
-There are multiple roles whose
-  responsibilities are delegated to them directly or indirectly by the *root*
-  role.
-The term top-level role refers to the *root* role and any role
-  delegated by the *root* role.
+There are multiple roles whose responsibilities are delegated to them directly or indirectly by the *root* role.
+The term **top-level** role refers to the *root* role and any role delegated by the *root* role.
 Each role has a single metadata file that it is trusted to provide.

 * Metadata: Metadata are signed files that describe roles, other metadata, and target files.

+* Delegation: A role may delegate trust of some or all of its responsibilities to another role.
+A delegation is denoted by modifying the metadata of the role that is designating responsibility.
+Delegated roles may provide their own metadata once the delegation has been performed, and according to the privileges specified by the parent role.

-* Repository: A repository is a resource compromised of named metadata and target files.
+* Repository: A repository is a resource comprised of named metadata and target files.
 Clients request metadata and target files stored on a repository.

 * Consistent snapshot: A set of TUF metadata and PyPI targets that capture the complete state of all projects on PyPI as they existed at some fixed point in